WallarooLabs/blog.wallaroolabs.com/content/post/testing-state-correctness.md

 ## Testing Wallaroo

-To find out more about Wallaroo, our ultrafast and elastic data processing engine for distributed applications, please check out our previous posts [Open Sourcing Wallaroo](/2017/09/open-sourcing-wallaroo/), [Hello Wallaroo](/2017/03/hello-wallaroo/) and [What's the Secret Sauce](/2017/06/whats-the-secret-sauce/), or follow us on our [mailing list](https://groups.io/g/wallaroo).
+To find out more about Wallaroo, our ultrafast and elastic data processing engine for distributed applications, please check out our previous posts [Hello Wallaroo](/2017/03/hello-wallaroo/) and [What's the Secret Sauce](/2017/06/whats-the-secret-sauce/), or follow us on our [mailing list](https://groups.io/g/wallaroo).
 The rest of this post will focus on a specific scenario, crash-recovery, to work through some of the approaches we tried when testing Wallaroo's in-memory state, and the pattern that we settled on for ensuring that Wallaroo's state remains correct in the face of failure events.

 When we set out to build Wallaroo, we wanted to use a [Test-Driven-Development](https://en.wikipedia.org/wiki/Test-driven_development) approach.
 However, as we already noted, distributed systems testing can be really hard.

 > What sets distributed systems engineering apart is the probability of failure and, worse, the probability of partial failure.
 >[Notes on Distributed Systems for Young Bloods (Jeff Hodges)](https://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods)

 > Distributed systems can be especially difficult to program, for a variety of reasons.
 They can be difficult to design, difficult to manage, and, above all, difficult to test.
 > [Testing a Distributed System (Philip Maddox)](http://queue.acm.org/detail.cfm?id=2800697)

 In the first few months, as we were building prototypes of the system and the testing apparatus, it was already apparent that in addition to unit tests and integration tests, we would need some sort of black box correctness testing that can cover both prototypes and the final product.
 This meant that such testing would have to rely on real input data, real output data, along with a history of the events that the system experienced in order to determine whether the system is behaving correctly or not.
 This is similar to the approach [Jepsen](https://github.com/jepsen-io/jepsen#design-overview) uses for distributed databases.